WizUI/WuiDom/README.md

 ```

 In this example, we create a WuiDom element called playerXPElement.
-The function call to allowDomEvents tells WUI that the element that wants to consume DOM events.
+The function call to allowDomEvents tells [WizUI] that the element that wants to consume DOM events.
 In the final line, we tell the element to run the function every time the dom.change event is fired.

 When the method runs, it will check to see if the player has gained a level, and then
 possibly display an animation.
 If the player levels up, an event called levelUp is emitted.
-This is just one example of how events might be used with WUI.
+This is just one example of how events might be used with [WizUI].
 Please see [here][0] for a list of
 DOM events.

 [0]: https://developer.mozilla.org/en-US/docs/DOM_Client_Object_Cross-Reference/DOM_Events